 The Rottendorf Foundation

-The Rottendorf Foundation promotes Low German by awarding the Rottendorf Prize.
+Andreas Josef Rottendorf was a Westphalian from the bottom of his heart and spoke the Low German dialect spoken in this region.
+He was a recognized Low German writer.
+Following the will of the founders, the Rottendorf Foundation therefore promotes the research and cultivation of the Low German language by awarding the Rottendorf Prize.
 This prize, which is awarded every second year, honors special services to the Low German language.
-The prize winners are nominated by the Westphalian Heritage Society (Westfälische Heimatbund).
-For this purpose, the Heritage Society has founded a “Rottendorf Committee”.
+The prize winners are nominated by the Westphalian Heritage Society.
+For this purpose, the Westfälische Heimatbund has founded a “Rottendorf Committee”.

 Rottendorf Award 2022 for Hannes Wader